 The constitution and law provide for the freedoms of assembly and association, and the government generally respected the right of freedom of association.
+On March 24, however, police arrested 60 student demonstrators from Njala University and used excessive force to disperse other students.

-Freedom of Assembly
+Freedom of Peaceful Assembly

-Due to the need to combat the Ebola epidemic that occurred between May 2014 and November 2015, the government issued in August 2014 and August 2015 state of emergency measures that limited freedom of assembly and association, including the activities of "secret societies" that perform traditional cultural initiation and other practices.
-On August 15, the Office of the Attorney General reported that, although the government had not made a formal announcement, all of the state of emergency measures had expired on August 7, by virtue of statutory lapse provisions in the constitution.
-As of October 31, neither President Koroma nor parliament had formally confirmed the end of the state of emergency.
+Due to the need to combat the Ebola epidemic that occurred between May 2014 and November 2015, the government issued in August 2014 and again in August 2015, state of emergency measures that limited freedom of assembly and association.
+These measures included the activities of "secret societies" that perform traditional cultural initiation and other practices.
+On August 15, 2016, the Office of the Attorney General reported that, although the government had not made a formal announcement, all of the state of emergency measures had expired on August 7, 2016, by virtue of statutory lapse provisions in the constitution.

-As of October, nine persons arrested and detained without trial in April 2015 for demonstrating in front of a foreign embassy were awaiting a trial date; they were directed to report monthly to the SLP Criminal and Investigations Division (CID).
+As of October 2016, nine persons who were arrested and detained without trial in April 2015 for demonstrating in front of a foreign embassy still awaited a trial date.
+They remained on bail and were directed to report monthly to the SLP Criminal and Investigations Division.